John-Kostick/vzome-sharing/_posts/2022-09-01-Three-diamonds-link-09-02-52.md

       src="https://John-Kostick.github.io/vzome-sharing/2022/09/05/09-36-24-3-affine-dodecagons/3-affine-dodecagons.png" >
  </vzome-viewer>
  <figcaption style="text-align: center; font-style: italic;">
-    Three interlinked 12 point stars
+    REPLACE this caption!
  </figcaption>
 </figure>

 Not that in the above model, the planar stars do not intersect each other.
 In the scenes dropdown menu, there is a view of 3 slightly elliptical dodecagons which interlink.
-This is intended to illustrate the weaving concept displayed in the following video, where the planes are composed of closed circles that must pass by each other to form a symmetrical structure.
+This is intended to illustrate the weaving concept displayed in the following video, where the planes are composed of closed circles that are interwoven to form a symmetrical structure.

 <figure style="width: 87%; margin: 5%">
      <video width="548" height="440" name="Four Planes Star video"